 Topsfield, Mass.
 Congregational Church

 The original manuscripts in this collection are owned by our project partners, the Phillips Library at the Peabody Essex Museum.
 They consist of two bound volumes of church records, encompassing the period from 1684-1869.
 These include meeting minutes, admissions and member lists, and listings of baptisms, marriages, and deaths.
-Further information about the full collection can be found in the Phillips Library catalog.
+For additional information please see the Phillips Library catalog record.